bluesky/tiled/docs/source/reference/authentication.md

 * Maximum inactive session age --- Time after which inactive sessions (sessions that have not refreshed tokens) will time out.
 * Maximum session age --- Even *active* sessions are timed out after this limit, and the user is required to resubmit credentials.
-By default, this is unset and active session are never shut down.
 * Access token max age --- This controls how often fresh access token have to be re-issued.
 The process is transparent to the user and just affects performance.
   An *access* token cannot be revoked, so its lifetime should be short.
 The